 *To be provided by authors: With the substrate temperature and the TMAl and NH3 flow rates now stable, screen capture footage of switching the TMAl flow to the ‘run’ path to start AlN growth.

 Authors: Do you ramp the substrate temperature down over 3 minutes?
 If not, what ramp rate do you use?
 If so, do you start ramping down the substrate temperature and open the TMAl and NH3 flows simultaneously?
+We switch TMAl from vent to run to start growth after substrate temperature ramping down over 3 mins and stabilizing for 2 mins, NH3 was already open.

 Authors: Do you let the NH3 flow rate stabilize while flowing it over the substrate, or do you flow the NH3 to vent while the flow rate stabilizes?
+We flow the NH3 to the reactor while the flow rate and substrate temperature stabilize

 Authors: If this step runs automatically, is a 3-minute countdown shown in the MOCVD instrument software?
 If so, are countdowns shown for every timed step?
+Countdowns are shown for every timed step.

 Over the course of 6 minutes, grow about 20 nm of AlN on the substrate, as measured by reflectivity oscillations.
 [1-SCREEN-TXT] After that, without interrupting growth, ramp the substrate to 1,110 °C in 3 minutes.
 [2-SCREEN] Continue the AlN growth until the layer is 300 nm thick.
 [3-SCREEN]